 Editing video takes some getting used to and learning the ins and outs can be a little intimidating.
 One of the best ways to get started doing something new is to walk a mile in the shoes of a professional to get a sense for how they do their thing.
-Luckily for us, TechSmith recently hired a seasoned Video Production Specialist, Barret Baxter, who is more than happy to do just that.
-So I sat down with Barret and picked his brain to learn how he goes about editing video and his preferred order of editing operations.
+Luckily for us, TechSmith recently started working with video production companies, who are more than happy to do just that.
+So I sat down with video production specialist Barret Baxter and picked his brain to learn how he goes about editing video and his preferred order of editing operations.

 Below you’ll find our conversation.
 Enjoy!

 Note: Even though Barret Baxter may sound like the name of a superhero’s alter ego, he’s in fact a normal man.
 That said, he’s incredibly talented at video editing, which is pretty super in our book.

 Barret, once you’ve finished recording footage, how do you get started editing the video?
 What’s your order of editing operations?

 “I always start by organizing the footage in Finder or Windows Explorer.
 It’s a very small step, but a crucial step.
 It will save you time in the end.
 I separate interviews from b-roll, then name interviews and shots based on content and location.
 I then organize b-roll into folders based on content and location as well.
 I find spending this time immersed in the footage allows me to fully comprehend what resources I have and I can begin crafting a story in my head.
 It sort of tricks me into starting the edit.
 Then, when everything is neat and organized, the foundation is built and I am ready to jump into my editor.”

 So, then what?
 You have all of your media organized, what do you do then?